dfki-ric/phobos/README.md

 for any inquiries, or any questions and feedback not suited for the issues page.

+## Questions or Ideas you want to discuss?
+Please have a look at our [GitHub discussions](https://github.com/dfki-ric/phobos/discussions).

+## Found a bug or want to request a feature?
+Please let us know by opening an issue [here](https://github.com/dfki-ric/phobos/issues).

 ## Documentation

 - User documentation: [Phobos Wiki](https://github.com/dfki-ric/phobos/wiki)